Loading Events

 This event is included with your Daily, Weekly or Season Chautauqua Pass.

-Joshua Dubbert serves as Historian at the Rutherford B. Hayes Presidential Library and Museums.
+Joshua Dubbert serves as Historian at the Rutherford B. Hayes Presidential Library & Museums.
 His research focuses on Victorian America, particularly its culture, art, architecture and the era’s presidents.
-He enjoys giving public programs and tours of the Hayes Home, sharing the fascinating history of Hayes’ presidency, family, era and with the public.
+He enjoys giving public programs and tours of the Hayes Home, sharing the fascinating history of Hayes’ presidency and family with the public.